yi-miao/yi-miao/README.md

 With my education background of Electrical Engineering, PhD research on Intelligent Agent and certified SCSA,
 OCP DBA, SCEA, PMP and CIM many years ago, I recently have some time to persue my personal interests in
-some areas of Data Science, focused on Computer Vision and Machine Learning perticularly.
+some areas of Data Science, focused on Computer Vision, Machine Learning and Animation perticularly.

 I am also interested in investment, reading (history, philosophy and psychology), travel and home renovation.